Stateful Behaviour

 method in your IState implementations for more readable output.

-Now how to connect the state machine to the framework?
-As always, it's a good idea to delegate the job to a different class, but for clarity, let's do it directly in the CoreController.
+Now, let's see how to connect the state machine to the framework.
+It's typically a good idea to delegate this task to a separate class for better organization, but for clarity, we'll implement it directly in the CoreController.

 using AlchemyBow.Core;